[Last updated 7th March, 2018]

-Breakfast: Cereal with milk; banana.
+Breakfast: Cereal with milk, banana

-Breakfast: Yogurt with granola and sliced pears.
+Breakfast: Yogurt with granola and sliced, peeled pear

-Breakfast: Oatmeal with walnuts and chopped apples.
+Breakfast: Oatmeal with chopped cashews

 If you feel a low-salicylate diet plan may help you, see a registered dietitian to help you plan an appropriate balanced diet.